 - They do not publish exact details of the issue, for example, exploits or Proof-of-Concept code

 Please report security issues via https://app.bugbounty.ch/public/engagement/details/de64822a-60a2-45be-96ba-cd24a48bca24, providing all relevant information.
 Do not submit reports from automated tools without verifying them.
 The more of the following details you provide, the easier it will be for us to triage and fix the issue:

 - Relevant information about connected components and devices

 - Sample code to demonstrate the vulnerability and/or detailed steps to reproduce

 - Possible disclosure plans

-Please note that these channels are for reporting undisclosed security vulnerabilities only and must not be used for any other support or information requests.
-Emails sent to this address that does not relate to undisclosed security vulnerabilities will not receive any response.
+Please note that this channel is for reporting undisclosed security vulnerabilities only and must not be used for any other support or information requests.
+Inquiries sent there that do not relate to undisclosed security vulnerabilities will not receive any response.